spectre10/spectre10.github.io/content/posts/GSoC_community_bonding.md

 then we can define some commonly used utility functions and test-lib enhancements.
 One of those is initializing a repo/object store for the unit tests to use.
 This would allow for many of the tests such as `t0062-revision-walking` to be ported over easily.
-Ofcourse if we are going to do this, we would also have make helper functions for creating commits and creating files/folders.
+Of course if we are going to do this, we would also have to make helper functions for creating commits and creating files/folders.
 I am exploring what the best way to achieve this would be.
 Maybe there exists some helper functions already inside git codebase to partially achieve this, otherwise we can always spawn commands directly.

-Another idea which has been floating around in my mind is having a utility function in test-lib-functions.c, which creates _object_id_ when given an arbitrary string of length no more than the max hexsz of the hash algorithm used.
+Another idea which has been floating around in my mind is having a utility function in `test-lib-functions.c`, which creates _object_id_ when given an arbitrary string of length no more than the max hex size of the hash algorithm used.
 Something like:

 ```c
 int get_oid_loc(const char *hex, size_t sz, int hash_algo, struct object_id *oid)